Emily Wants to Play: Gameplay

 At 12 AM, Kiki (the porcelain doll) becomes hostile.
 When the player hears her laugh, it means she could either be right behind the player or somewhere in the room.
 If the player comes across her, they need to look at her until she vanishes.
 Only when she disappears is the player completely safe (until her laugh is audible again somewhere).

 At 1 AM, Mr. Tatters (the clown doll) becomes hostile.
 He will laugh and make sounds to detect the player's movement.
 If the player remains completely still, it is possible for them to avoid being attacked.
 He will also come in front of the player sometimes, but under no condition must the player move or click anywhere.
 After some time, he will sigh and leave the player alone.
 Once he disappears, the player is free to move around again.

 At 2 AM, Chester (the ventriloquist dummy) becomes hostile.
 He has a kid-like laugh.
 When he laughs, the player must run away from the room they're currently in to avoid being killed.
 The only way to escape him is by getting out of the room he is currently in.

 At 3 AM, all three dolls become hostile.
 The player has to memorize how to deal with the dolls separately.
 To make it more difficult, the player may encounter two dolls at the same time.

 At 4 AM, Emily (the demon-like girl) will become hostile.
 The player will see a timer on the bottom of the screen counting down.
 From this point on, the player will not be allowed to turn on any light switch.
 The player can, however, use a flashlight, which will make this part easier.
-The player can now can enter the basement without getting killed instantly by Emily, since she's already active.
+The player can now enter the basement without getting killed instantly by Emily, since she's already active.
 Once the player finds Emily, they must touch her, which will cause her to disappear, resetting the timer and causing her to teleport somewhere else.
 This process must be repeated.

 At 5 AM, Emily and her dolls will become hostile.
 The player must survive all of these enemies in combination.

 At 6 AM, the player can leave the house.